MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 To help you in defining the correct confidence level, you can check the confidence level of each field in the “Confidence” column of your test results.

-NOTE: The “Confidence” value shown beneath “OCR” refers to the confidence level of the Azure Form Recognizer’s “Document Content” field value, which is currently mapped to the “Full Text” value in our example.
+NOTE: The “Confidence” value shown beneath “OCR” refers to the confidence level of the Azure AI Document Intelligence’s “Document Content” field value, which is currently mapped to the “Full Text” value in our example.

 04 – Tabs: by default, lines are segmented in multiple word groups that are separated by tabs.
 If you want no tabs at all, press the drop-down button to select the “Remove” option and all the words will be grouped as 1 single word group for each line.